rust-lang-ua/rustcamp/orientation.md

 ### Capstone project

-You will be tasked with creating a portfolio project using Rust within a one-week timeframe.
-The project should highlight your proficiency in Rust, showcase your coding style, and demonstrate your problem-solving skills.
+You will be tasked with creating a portfolio project using Rust in Chapter 6.
+To achieve a high-quality result, you are strongly encouraged to begin preparation in advance.
+This will give you the necessary time for code reviews, iteration, and refinement before the final deadline.
+The project should highlight your proficiency in Rust and your chosen specialization, showcase your coding style, and demonstrate your problem-solving skills.
 The objective is to build a functional project that can be presented to potential employers or shared within the programming community.

 Select a project idea that can be effectively implemented within a **one-week timeframe**.
 Consider the project's complexity and feasibility.
 You are expected to present your project to your peers and mentors, which enables you to receive comprehensive feedback, enhancing your growth and learning experience.